Peter Bruner

-Peter Bruner (1845 – April 6, 1938) was born a slave in Kentucky.
+Peter Bruner (c.
+1845 – April 6, 1938) was born a slave in Kentucky.
 He escaped enslavement to join the Union Army during the Civil War.
 After the war, he married and raised a family in Ohio.
 Collaborating with his daughter, he published his autobiography.

 Early life

-Bruner was born in 1845, in Winchester, Clark County, Kentucky.
+Bruner was born in about 1845, in Winchester, Clark County, Kentucky.
 His mother had three children, including Peter, and would fight with her master John Bell Bruner over her children.
 Peter's father was his master.

 When Bruner was about 10 years old John Bell Bruner was offered $800 for Peter, but told the man that "he was growing into money" and before long would be worth $200 more than that.
 He was removed from his mother at a young age and worked as a tanner; he was also hired out to work for others.
 Bruner was beaten and tried to escape many times, having endured "extreme physical violence and psychological deprivation."
 The sister of his owner threatened that: "she wanted to buy me for the sole purpose of whipping me; she said if she could whip me and break me in she could stop me from running off."